bwLehrpool/dnbd3/src/fuse/cowDoc/readme.md

 For an read request, for every 4096byte block it will be checked if the block is already local on the computer (therefore was already written to before).
 If so it will be read from disk, otherwise it will be requested from the dnbd3 server.
-To increase performance, multiple following blocks are also local/non local like the block before will be combined to to one larger reads from disc respectively one larger request from the server.
+To increase performance, multiple following blocks that are also local/non local like the block before will be combined to to one larger reads from disc respectively one larger request from the server.

 ![readrequest](img/readrequest.svg)